jessaustin/koa-signed-url/readme.md

 `this.status = 404` and end request processing.
 Those requests that also include an expiry timestamp (i.e. the query parameter name matches `expId`) will be rejected, if that time has already passed.
-This middleware function has a property `sign`, which is also a function:
+This middleware function has a property `sign`, which is another function:

 ### sign (url, [duration])⟶ url